BloomBooks/bloom-player/README.md

 ## Introduction
-bloom-player-react is designed to play bloom books, specifically unzipped .bloomd books such as Bloom creates for BloomReader.
+bloom-player-react is designed to play Bloom books, specifically unzipped .bloomd books such as Bloom creates for BloomReader.

 You may embed a BloomPlayerCore control directly in another react component or web page, or use BloomPlayerControls to get some standard playback (and eventually appearance) controls.